FernleafSystems/Shield-Security-for-WordPress/readme.txt

 == Description ==

 > The Simple Security Firewall is the **most powerful [WordPress protection system](http://icwp.io/wpsf09) available**.
-It's designed for maximum compatibility with your WordPress sites, while offering an uncomplicated approach for beginner and advanced user alike - with NO nasty site lockouts.
-Experience the difference that a great security plugin makes, alongside common-sense user security design.
+We're designed for maximum compatibility with your WordPress sites, while providing an uncomplicated approach for beginner and advanced users alike - with NO nasty site lockouts.
+Experience the difference that a great security plugin makes, alongside common-sense security design.
 You'll never look back!

-Are you looking to secure your WordPress site but without getting overwhelmed?
+Do you want to secure your WordPress site, without getting overwhelmed?

-What makes the it different?
+Stand out from the herd - what makes ours different?

 * No restrictive PRO/Premium version - it's all there.
 * Easy-To-Setup Interface.